govolution/avet/README.md

 ```

 Have a look for build.sh for easier handling.

+Do not upload your samples to virustotal or similar platforms.

 For adding more random (and lower chances of detection) to the binary additionaly use msf encoders like shikata ga nai.